 Farrel and runyan 1991(cited by lascurian 1996) distinguish between nature tourism and ecotourism by describing the later as more exclusively purposeful and focused don the enhancement or maintenance of natural systems.
 Thus, we can distinguish between for example traditional tour operators and principled ecotourism operators.
 The formal frequently show no commitment to conservation by merely offering clients an opportunity to experience exotic places and people before they change or disappear.
 Ecotourism operators on the other hand have begun a partnership with protected area managers and local people with the intention of contributing to the protection of wild lands and local development, and the hope of improving mutual understanding between residents and visitors.
 (Wallace 1992, cited by lascurian 1996)

-Principles of ecotourism
+Principles of ecotourism in Nepal

 To streamline the activities of a tourism programmed or destination certain principles have been developed, which act as norms or ethics any activity to be true ecotourism should follow or meet these principles although these principles rather ethical measure more strictly ,but they cannot be define as ecotourism, however, they act as guide lines.
 The ecotourism principles have been varied widely.
 Below are three different sets of well known ecotourism principles.
 The national ecotourism accreditation program (NEAP) Australia recognizes following eight principles as eligibility principles.